andrew/ultimate-awesome/README.md

 - [awesome-playgrounds](https://github.com/KirillTregubov/awesome-playgrounds) - A curated list of playgrounds that let you run code in your browser.
 - [awesome-komodefi](https://github.com/KomodoPlatform/awesome-komodefi) - A curated list of Komodo DeFi Framework resources.
 - [c-free-tutorials](https://github.com/labex-labs/c-free-tutorials) - Free C tutorials for beginners with 39 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
+- [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - Practice Hadoop Free Tutorials | This repo collects 81 of free tutorials for Hadoop.
+Hadoop is a cornerstone of big data processing.
+This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
+Ideal for beginners, it provides a clear roadmap to understand distributed computing .
 - [practice-cysec-programming-courses](https://github.com/labex-labs/practice-cysec-programming-courses) - Cyber Security Programming Courses | This repo collects 7 of programming courses for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
 - [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - Build real JavaScript projects with 104 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [shell-free-tutorials](https://github.com/labex-labs/shell-free-tutorials) - Free Shell tutorials for beginners with 28 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.